chopralab/ASPIRE_QSAR/README.md

 # ASPIRE_QSAR
 QSAR models for the ASPIRE Grant Project

+## Background
+Aims to utilize machine learning methodology for candidate Non-Addictive Opioid MOA prediction, in which major clusters used for separation are full agonist, paritial agonist, antagonist.
+Both Unsupervised and Supervised learning techniques are used for prediction, then grid search performed on the best model to conduct hyperparameter optimization.
+Current work only supports **mu opioid receptors**.

+## Installation and Setup
+1. Create conda enviroment using the yml file provided

+`conda env create -f ASPIRE_QSAR.yml`

+2. Run `morganFP_analysis2.ipynb` or `mol2vec_analysis3.ipynb` to view the full analysis on MOA prediction.

 ## Features
 - Mol2Vec
   - Corpus is generated from morgan identifiers (up to selected radius) which represents words (molecules and sentences).